Health Care Administration Programs in Washington DC

 One benefit of living in Washington DC is living near one of the largest medical management groups in the country.
 As an aspiring medical management professional, consider joining the Medical Group Management Association to stay on top of changing legislation, training opportunities, and networking events.

 In general, the job outlook for medical managers is stable.
-By the year 2022, job openings for Washington DC medical managers are expected to increase by 12% (O*Net, 2012).
-The average salary for a medical manager in this area is $117,200 per year (O*Net, 2013).
+Over the decade leading up to 2028, job openings for Washington DC medical managers are expected to increase by 10 percent.
+The average salary for a medical manager in this area is $157,590.

 Health care is growing and it demands the skills of devoted professionals.
 Make your mark in this industry by contacting health care administration programs in Washington D.C. directly from our site.